jtramm/TB_tallyerver/README.txt

 	           = 2,730 GB
 	           = 2.67  TB

+	To run the Large model, you will also need to update the materials.xml file in your benchmark settings directory to accomodate the higher number of nuclides.
+This can be done by compying the included "materials_large.xml" file included with the program into the settings directory, replacing the standard "materials.xml" file (note - you should back up the original materials.xml file).

-	To run the Large model, launch TB Tallyserver with the following command:
+	To generate the Large models filse, launch TB Tallyserver with the following command:

 	>$ ./tb 241 Large